obonaventure/cnp3/book/network/bgp.rst

    The disagree internetwork

-In this internetwork, we focus on the route towards `1.0.0.0/8` that is advertised by `AS1`.
-Let us also assume that `AS3` (resp. `AS4`) prefers, e.g. for economical reasons, a route learned from `AS4` (`AS3`) over a route learned from `AS1`.
+In this internetwork, we focus on the route towards `1.0.0.0/8` which is advertised by `AS1`.
+Let us also assume that `AS3` (resp. `AS4`) prefers, e.g. for economic reasons, a route learned from `AS4` (`AS3`) over a route learned from `AS1`.
 When `AS1` sends `U(1.0.0.0/8,AS1)` to `AS3` and `AS4`, three sequences of exchanges of BGP messages are possible :

  #. `AS3` sends first `U(1.0.0.0/8,AS3:AS1)` to `AS4`. `AS4` has learned two routes towards `1.0.0.0/8`.
 It runs its BGP decision process and selects the route via `AS3` and does not advertise a route to `AS3`
- #. `AS4` sends first `U(1.0.0.0/8,AS3:AS1)` to `AS3`. `AS3` has learned two routes towards `1.0.0.0/8`.
+ #. `AS4` first sends `U(1.0.0.0/8,AS3:AS1)` to `AS3`. `AS3` has learned two routes towards `1.0.0.0/8`.
 It runs its BGP decision process and selects the route via `AS4` and does not advertise a route to `AS4`
  #. `AS3` sends `U(1.0.0.0/8,AS3:AS1)` to `AS4` and, at the same time, `AS4` sends `U(1.0.0.0/8,AS4:AS1)`.  `AS3` prefers the route via `AS4` and thus sends `W(1.0.0.0/8)` to `AS4`.
 In the mean time, `AS4` prefers the route via `AS3` and thus sends `W(1.0.0.0/8)` to `AS3`.
 Upon reception of the `BGP Withdraws`, `AS3` and `AS4` only know the direct route towards `1.0.0.0/8`. `AS3` (resp. `AS4`) sends `U(1.0.0.0/8,AS3:AS1)` (resp. `U(1.0.0.0/8,AS4:AS1)`) to `AS4` (resp. `AS3`). `AS3` and `AS4` could in theory continue to exchange BGP messages for ever.
 In practice, one of them sends one message faster than the other and BGP converges.

 The example above has shown that the routes selected by BGP routers may sometimes depend on the ordering of the BGP messages that are exchanged.
 Other similar scenarios may be found in :rfc:`4264`.

-From an operationnal viewpoint, the above configuration is annoying since the network operators cannot easily predict which paths are chosen.
+From an operational perspective, the above configuration is annoying since the network operators cannot easily predict which paths are chosen.
 Unfortunately, there are even more annoying BGP configurations.
-For example, let us consider the configuration below that is often named `Bad Gadget` [GW1999]_
+For example, let us consider the configuration below which is often named `Bad Gadget` [GW1999]_

 .. figure:: png/network-fig-133-c.png
    :align: center